brianc/git-nits/README.md

 # git-nits
 Some bits and bops I use to help me suck less at git.
 These commands assume the `origin` remote for your repo is your main github repository.
 Also, they assume you're active branch is a feature branch.
 Do not run them on the `master` branch directly.
+You need to have `$EDITOR` set.
+These commands use `set -e` so if anything fails they wont continue.

 ### git squash